chauchau2203/Call-Center-Analysis/README.md

 ### Setup
 - Install Microsoft SQL Server 2025.
-- Import the financial loan dataset into SQL Server.
+- Import the PwC Call Center dataset into SQL Server.
 - Run the provided SQL script for data analysis and KPI calculations.
 - Connect Power BI to your SQL Server database.
 - Open the provided `.pbix` file for dashboards.